theeldruin/Writeups/cybercup_vms/active.md

 Ready, now we have an webshell
 ![alt text](./img/active15.PNG?raw=true)

 ## Privesc

-The dir command doesn’t work.
-But running whoami we discover we are system:
+Running whoami we discover we are system:
 ![alt text](./img/active16.PNG?raw=true)

 We already have system, however the dir command doesn’t work.
 So let’s try to get a shell or more information…